RosettaCommons/documentation/scripting_documentation/BrokeredEnvironment.md

 ## _Ab initio_ Example

 The following example replicates an _ab initio_ run.
 The file "beta_sheets.top" contains a predicted beta-strand pairing topology, and the 9-mer and 3-mer fragments are in files called "frag9.dat" and "frag3.dat", respectively.
-Loops are closed after the [AbscriptMover](scripting_documentation/ClientMovers#AbscriptMover] runs all stages of abinitio by the [AbscriptLoopCloserCM](scripting_documentation/ClientMovers#AbscriptLoopCloserCM), and then FastRelax refines the structure in full atom mode.
+Loops are closed after the [[AbscriptMover|ClientMovers#AbscriptMover]] runs all stages of abinitio by the [[AbscriptLoopCloserCM|ClientMovers#AbscriptLoopCloserCM]], and then FastRelax refines the structure in full atom mode.
 The assumption is made here that the input pose is in centroid mode.

 ```
 <MOVERS>